 1) A standard Ethernet cable

-2) A USB Ethernet adapter (since most Windows RT devices do not have an Ethernet port)
+2) A USB Ethernet adapter (since most Windows RT devices do not have an Ethernet port), such as the ASIX 88772C or Realtek 8152B.

 Plug the USB Ethernet adapter into the Window RT device and then connect the two machines with the Ethernet cable.